Tolaram Group: Fintech

 Tolaram Group holds significant equity in Amar Bank, Indonesia's first digital bank.
 The institution encourages digital transactions through its microloans platform, Tunaiku, and cloud-based mobile-only digital banking app, Senyumku.
 Tolaram has also invested in Click Cash, a digital-lending platform in Brazil and Income, a P2P loans platform in Estonia.

 Infrastructure

-In 2019, it was announced Tolaram Group is developing Nigeria's first privately-owned free trade zone with an integrated deep-sea port in the Lekki area of Lagos.
+In 2019, it was announced Tolaram Group is developing Nigeria's first privately owned free trade zone with an integrated deep-sea port in the Lekki area of Lagos.
 Lekki Port is Nigeria's single largest private infrastructure investment.
-The port is expected to have an aggregate impact of approximately USD361b on the Nigerian economy over the 45-year concession period.
+The port is expected to have an aggregate impact of approximately US$361b on the Nigerian economy over the 45-year concession period.

 Industrials

 Tolaram Group acquired in 1995 from the government of Estonia a paper mill that was bankrupt at the time of purchase.
 It was renamed Horizon Pulp and Paper Mill and is the only producer of sack kraft paper in the Baltics.
-In 2018, Horizon inaugurated a new combined heat and power plant (CHP) that cover the mill’s energy needs and is part of an environment-centric investment program.
+In 2018, Horizon inaugurated a new combined heat and power plant (CHP) that cover the mill's energy needs and is part of an environment-centric investment program.
 Horizon exports to Europe, Asia, Africa and the Middle East.